h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 Below are four types of ROC Curves with its AUC:

-> Note: The closer the ROC Curve is to the left ( the bigger the AUC percentage), the better the model is at separating between classes.
+**Note**: The closer the ROC Curve is to the left ( the bigger the AUC percentage), the better the model is at separating between classes.

 The Perfect ROC Curve (in red) below can separate classes with 100% accuracy and has an AUC of 1.0  (in blue):